sillsdev/khmer-character-specification/specification.md

 Reahmuk (ះ), Nikahit (ំ), Yuukaleapintu (ៈ), Toandakhiat (៍), Ahsda (៏) and Bantoc (់) always occur at the syllable final position.
 They can be considered as orthographic syllable boundary.

 Not any character can be weaved together with another one.
 An independent vowel can not be placed after another independent vowel in the same syllable.
-Coeng (្ U+17D2), RegShift, Robat, Vowel, Samyok Sannya or Kakabat can never be followed by itself.
+Coeng (្ U+17D2), RegShift, Robat, Vowel, Samyok Sannya or Kakabat can never be followed by itself (i.e. duplicated).

-The table below illustrates which character can be placed after another in the same orthographic syllable. “v” denotes that characters in the top row (1) can follow those in the left most column (2), “x” 1 can't follow 2, and “v'” 1 can follow 2 in theory in the same syllable.
+The table below illustrates which character can be placed after another in the same orthographic syllable based on the proposed character order above. “v” denotes that characters in the top row (1) can be followed by those in the left most column (2) in the same syllable (as used in the Chuon Nath Dictioary published in 1967 which is taken as a blue print for the contemporary Khmer), “h” 1 can be followed by 2 (as used in the Cambodian-French Dictionary published in 1902) and "x" not applicable.

+* "v" stands for "a valid contemporary use".
+* "h" historic use.
+* "x" not applicable.

 <table width="100%">
   <tr> <td>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>​1</strong>  <br>